-Find your beach along Highway 1 and beyond
+Find your perfect beach along Highway 1 in SLO CAL

-In SLO CAL, each beach is as unique as you are (speedo, trunks, bikini or cover-up).
-Whether you prefer to slather on the SPF and lounge in the sun or get your blood pumping with a surfboard underfoot, SLO CAL's miles of pristine beaches are rife with possibility.
-From undulating dunes to rugged cliffs and mesmerizing tide-pools, there's a beach for every personality.
+In SLO CAL, over 80-miles of coastline means each beach is as unique as you.
+Whether you prefer slathering SPF to lounge in the sun or get your blood pumping with a surfboard underfoot, SLO CAL's miles of pristine beaches are ready to be discovered.
+From undulating dunes to rugged cliffs and mesmerizing tide-pools, there's a SLO CAL beach for every personality.
 So, pack your best summer paperback, a pair of flip flops, and a few tennis balls (your pup will thank you).
 Now, all that's left is deciding where to stake your umbrella.
 No worries—we're here to help you pick that perfect patch of sand.

 Crank up the Beach Boys, let the top down and grab those dark shades.
-You're all about that classic summer cool—and enjoying water sports, restaurants and shopping, all at a suntanned arm's reach.
-Your best buds will be instantly inspired to drop their screens in Pismo Beach, where there's plenty of ways to spend the day in the sun.
+You're all about that classic summer cool—and enjoying water, restaurants, athletics and shopping, all at a suntanned arm's reach.
+Your best buds will be instantly inspired to look up from their screens in Pismo Beach, where there's plenty of excitement to spend a day in the sun.
 Rent wet suits and surfboards or stand up paddleboards for the whole group (there's plenty of instructors standing by to take you from newbie to greatness) or go your separate ways and discover a bustling boardwalk and pier, unique shops, and world-famous clam chowder bubbling in a scrumptious bread bowl.
-Known for its gregarious Golden State vibe, Pismo beach isn't just hot on seaside activities.
-Your teenager may even deem it “cool.”
+You'll likely catch a glimpse at some old American muscle—cars that is!
+If you're lucky, you may even stumble upon the annual car show.
+There's also a '40s bi-plane that can take you from zero to thrill with one sightseeing trip above the Pismo Pier.
+If a beach hike entices you more, consider the convenient and scalable Pismo Preserve, customizable for hikes intensities and options.
+It may be known for its gregarious Golden State vibe, but Pismo beach will be just as “cool" of an experience for your teenager as it is for you.

-Your idea of “zen” is a quiet SLO CAL sunset, so it's no wonder that you seek the life-changing magic that only a calm, coastal stroll can provide.
-Unwind and regroup at unhurried Cayucos State Beach, where you can soak in the sun at your own pace, whether laid out on the sand with a good book or meandering about town.
-Drop a line off the historic Cayucos Pier (no license required), or rent a kayak and become one with the horizon.
-Long walks on the beach with your unleashed dog are totally encouraged—beachcombing and window shopping along the main drag, home to quaint antique shops.
+Unwind and regroup at unhurried Cayucos State Beach, where you can soak in the sun at your own pace, whether laid out on the sand, discovering tide pools or meandering about this country town's quaint antique and artist shops.
+Drop a line off the historic Cayucos Pier (no license required), or rent a kayak and become one with the horizon (careful, not too far!).
+Stroll for long walks on the beach with fido are totally encouraged—beachcombing and window shopping along the main drag which looks like a wild wild west movie set.
 Don't forget to stop into Brown Butter Cookie Co. for a sea-salt flecked snack (this also counts as self-care).
-Note: Estero Bluffs Beach, located along Highway 1 between Cayucos and Cambria, also offers up a scenic bluff for birdwatching and reflection.
+Breakfast in Cayucos knows no bounds with a Hidden Kitchen location and craft coffee at the Cass House's Bijou Bakery.
+Note: Estero Bluffs Beach, located along Highway 1 between Cayucos and Cambria, also offers a scenic bluff for birdwatching and reflection.
 Several beaches skirt the trail below, including a serene sandy cove where Villa Creek trickles out to sea.
 See?
 You're feeling more chill already.

 You came to SLO CAL to see the sights, and by golly, there's always time for one more stop—especially when it comes to traveling along Highway 1, the ultimate “scenic route.”
 World Famous Hearst Castle might have taken your breath away, but the W.R.
 Hearst Memorial State Beach—adjacent to the town of San Simeon, across Highway 1 from Hearst Castle—provides a close second in terms of natural opulence.
-Walk the wooden pier, stop for wine tasting and lunch at Hearst Ranch Winery and Sebastian's General Store and Cafe or peruse the exhibits at the Coastal Discovery Center, a stone's throw from the stunning blue surf.
+If you like hiking, wine and sunbathing, you've found your spot!
+Walk the wooden pier (note the original Hearst pier pilings that run parallel to the north of the pier), stop for wine tasting and lunch at Hearst Ranch Winery or peruse the exhibits at the Coastal Discovery Center, a stone's throw from the stunning blue surf.
 You'll soon understand why the late great Hearst called this strip of coastline truly “enchanted.”
+This chillier beach may be your spot to bask on sunny days, or hike to the end of the half-mile peninsula, and take a backward look toward the sparkling cove for breathtaking views of the rock formations carved by the sea.
+Located on the private property of the Hearst Ranch, the trail is frequently used, but there are no public easements to the point.
+Hikers can find the path by ascending the bluff at the north end of the cove.
 Note: Savvy sight-seers won't want to miss the nearby Elephant Seal Rookery, Piedras Blancas Light Station, or the views at Ragged Point.
-Might we suggest making a check-list?
+Might we suggest making a checklist?

-While others might cling to the shore with a floppy hat, you're just itching to slap on a wetsuit and get out into the water for a good old-fashioned roll in the surf.
+If your idea of “zen” is a quiet SLO CAL sunset, it's no wonder you found the life-changing magic that only a calm, coastal stroll along Morro Strand beach can provide.
+That's not to say you won't see kite surfers and wave surfers all around.
 The six miles of sandy beach between Morro Rock and the Cayucos Pier—also known as The Morro Bay Strand State Beach Day Use Area—is your ultimate playground.
-Perfect for body surfing and wind-surfing (as well as kite-flying), savor your time to be a big kid from sun up till sundown.
+Perfect for body surfing as well as kite-flying, savor your time to be a big kid from sun up till sundown.
 Looking for a good workout?
 Take on a challenging yet rejuvenating walk or jog from Morro Bay to Cayucos, taking in the scenery—and dolphin sightings—along the way.
 Picturesque views of Morro Rock serve as an unforgettable backdrop for your special day of pure outdoor play.
 Note: Morro Bay Dog Beach allows your four-legged companion to let loose, too.
 A fabulous surf spot, you'll also discover tide pools teaming with seldom-seen underwater creatures.
 Adventurers who prefer to explore the bay by foot or kayak will love the Morro Bay Embarcadero, ground zero for saltwater taffy, seafood, sea otters, and up-close views of Morro Rock.

-You've never met a thrill you haven't relished, and that's why Pismo State Beach Oceano's State Vehicular Recreation Area (SVRA) should be next on your bucket list.
+If you've never met a thrill you haven't relished, Oceano's State Vehicular Recreation Area (SVRA) should be next on your bucket list.
 Strap into an off-road vehicle and traverse undulating white, sandy dunes in Oceano and Grover Beach.
 What a ride!
 Looking for even more action?
 Get your blood pumping and explore the beach while horseback riding, swimming, surfing or digging for famous Pismo clams (your hard work will be rewarded with a delicious meal).
 Afternoons are optimal for kite-boarding or paragliding—if you dare.
+Feel the thrill outside the water with Xtreme Hummer Adventure’s “wheels in the air” experience over the Oceano Dunes.
 The nearby Pismo Beach Monarch Butterfly Grove is a great place to unwind and relax after a day of non-stop outdoor action.
-Also, enjoy shopping and restaurants in Grover Beach, a laid back beach town.
+Also, enjoy shopping and restaurants in Grover Beach, a laid-back beach town.
 At sundown, the beach crackles to life with bonfires.
-Gather around the flames and you'll find you have plenty of exciting stories to tell (and it's only day one of your trip).
+Gather around the bonfire flames and you'll find you have plenty of exciting stories to tell (and it's only the beginning of your trip).

 Romance is on your mind and you know just the person you'd like to whisk away for a sentimental seaside rendezvous.
 Take your sweetheart by the hand and explore a lover's oasis in Moonstone Beach, Cambria, a popular stop on Highway 1.
 True to its name, this exquisite sandy beach is dotted with glowing moonstones—sea glass polished by tumbling waves—as well as beautifully textured driftwood (this really sets the mood).
 The waves are quite large here, all the better for enjoying the drama of each rumbling set from the comfort of a cozy blanket (bring a bottle of wine for extra love points).
 The adjacent Shamel Park also offers a gazebo for picnicking, a horseshoe pit to inspire a flirtatious game for two, and a seasonally heated swimming pool.
 Trust us—you’ll want to dip in more than just your toe.

 You live for the climb, so Montana de Oro State Park—named for the golden flowers that bloom on its surrounding hillsides each spring—should be on your landlocked itinerary.
 Pack a water bottle, your hiking boots, some granola bars and your binoculars and prepare to be challenged by Valencia Peak, a 4.2-mile loop trail that ascends 1,347 feet (and affords a winning view of the coast below).
 You can also swing into the saddle and explore Hazard Canyon, laced with charming hiking and equestrian trails or—get this—trot along the beach itself!
 Mountain bikers will love the Oats Peak Trail, which towers a whopping 1,430 feet and features rugged campsites surrounded by aromatic Eucalyptus groves.
+The bluff hike is a runner's paradise to catch the Ireland-reminiscent terrain, or challenge yourself with a hike up Valencia Peak.
+Don’t forget to pack a sweatshirt.
 Nearby Los Osos and Baywood Park offer up a charming pier, farm-fresh dining, and the perfect protected cove to watch the sun sink into the Pacific with a local craft beer.
 Who says you have to get into the water to enjoy SLO CAL's beaches to the full?